KayTrust/kaytrust.github.io/docs/Specs/DIDConnect.md

 See OpenID Connect specification.

-### 5. Getting the tokens and/or code
+### 5. Getting the tokens and/or authorization code

 See OpenID Connect specification.

-### 6. Accessing the token (depending on the flow)
+### 6. Accessing the tokens (if applicable)

 See OpenID Connect specification.
-TODO: Describe how token endpoint is read from response.
+TODO: Describe how token endpoint is read dynamically from response.

 ### 7. Verification of user's identity